invisible-wo/papernotes/flask/examples/papernotes/README.md

 ## PaperNotes

 - What is PaperNotes?

-  A SQLite and Flask powered social network for paper readers Also a review website for papers.
+	- A SQLite and Flask powered social network for paper readers.
+It is also a review website for papers.

 - How do I use it?
     - 1. edit the configuration in the papernotes.py file or